sgtsmall/Pi-Star_switcher/Nextion/README-UserGuide.md

 ![Pi-Star_switcher Store a config](images/pss-storeconfig.png?raw=true "Store a Config")

-In this examples the current values og the profile are stored in profile 0-ipsc.
+In this examples the current values of the profile are stored in profile 0-ipsc.

 ![Pi-Star_switcher System Page 2](images/pss-system2.png?raw=true "System Page 2")